 The legal provisions are set out in easy-to-understand language for all employees in our RATIONAL rules of conduct in business.
 Employees confirm acknowledgement when they sign their employment contract.
-They define specific rules of behaviour for dealing with business partners, such as the prohibition of unfair competition practices or avoidance of conflicts of interest.
-Employees also sign a confidentiality obligation and insider trading regulations.
+They define specific rules of behaviour for prohibiting unfair competition practices, dealing with business partners or avoiding conflicts of interest.
+Employees with access to sensitive information are subject to insider trading regulations.

 The contents of the compliance policies are conveyed regularly in the framework of training.
 New employees are provided with instruction on RATIONAL's compliance requirements and have to confirm their participation and acknowledgement by means of their signature.
-In 2020, all new employees who have contact with business partners on behalf of RATIONAL took part in compliance training.
-All employees who joined us in 2021 are called to accomplish this training until Q1 2022.
+Since 2020, all new employees who have contact with business partners on behalf of RATIONAL have taken part in compliance training.
+All existing employees or those who joined us in 2022 must have completed this training by the end of the first quarter of 2023.
 As part of that, all employees with access to the Internet complete an online training course.
 The other employees receive in-person training.

 The RATIONAL Guideline on Fair Competition for employees explains when conduct can be regarded as preventing or restricting competition.
 Sales employees as well as employees in sales-related areas receive related training and gain certification if they successfully complete it.
 The Compliance organisation conducts an investigation as soon as it gains knowledge of violations of the guidelines.
 If the initial suspicion is confirmed, appropriate sanctions are initiated.
 The RATIONAL Group's anti-corruption policy defines documentation requirements and maximum permitted thresholds for giving and receiving gifts and invitations.
 The policy also regulates against rendering of facilitation payments by RATIONAL.